kids activities for exhausted moms to be more present

 Doing what we love is a perfect way to introduce your kids to a part of you they might not have known existed.
 Moms can have fun too!

-Easy Kids Activities: 2.
-Watch Their Favourite Show or Movie
+#2 Kids Activities for Exhausted Moms: Watch Their Favourite Show or Movie

 You might think watching something on TV doesn’t count as quality time, but it does when you’re intentional about it.
 Find out what they love so much about their movie by asking some questions.